 SALMON WITH FRESH NECTARINE BERRY COMPOTE (fish)

-6 – 5 ounces fresh skinless salmon fillets, about 1-inch thick
+- 6 (5 oz.) fresh skinless salmon fillets, about 1-inch thick

 - While it’s cooking, in a bowl combine the nectarines, blueberries, pecans, and the remaining barbecue sauce.
 Mix well, mashing the fruit slightly.
-Season with salt.

 Serve salmon with salsa and lemon wedges.